-For some services you will be responsible for a Deductible before the Plan pays benefits.
+For most services you will be responsible for a Deductible before the Plan pays benefits.
 A Deductible is the cumulative dollar amount that the Member is required to satisfy by paying out-of-pocket for certain Covered Services before HNE will pay benefits under this plan.
 After this Deductible has been satisfied, you will pay Copays or Coinsurance for some services.
-For certain other Covered Services the Deductible does not apply, but you may be responsible for Copays or Coinsurance.
 A Copay is a set dollar amount.
 Coinsurance is a percentage.
 Payments for services through the use of coupon programs do not count towards your Deductible.

 If you have individual coverage, you must meet the Individual Deductible before the Plan begins paying benefits.
 If you have family coverage (even just one person other than yourself), your family must satisfy the Family Deductible before the Plan begins paying benefits.
-However, once any member of the family pays the individual Deductible amount towards the Family Deductible, the Plan will begin paying benefits for that family member, even if the Family Deductible has not yet been met.
+However, once any member of the family pays the Deductible amount shown on the Summary of Benefit Chart for an individual on a family plan, the Plan will begin paying benefits for that family member, even if the Family Deductible has not yet been met.
+See the Summary of Benefit Chart in Appendix A.

 Deductibles may be applied on a Calendar Year basis or a Plan Year basis.
 The "Definitions" section of this EOC defines both a Calendar Year and a Plan Year.
-The Summary of Benefit Chart in Appendix A shows your Copays and Coinsurance, and whether or not the Deductible applies.
+The Summary of Benefit Chart in Appendix A shows your Copays and whether or not the Deductible applies.